janimattiellonen/discgolf-diary/Road to Tyyni.md

 ## 20.6.2018 (Tali, 2h 20min)

 Started the morning with holes 1-6.
 Git frustrated with my throwing so I continued with opening shots from a certain pole towards the farther training basket.
 I quickly moved to hole 18.
 Today I set my personal distance record on hole 18.
 According to UDisc I threw something like 116m (about 6m short of the road at the end of hole 18).

+## 26.6.2018 (Home field, 1h)

+Today I bagged the bag with discs I plan to use in Tyyni.
+Nothing else.
+Today's agenda was to get a grip of how the discs fly and try to memorixe what discs to use in what situations.

+I also tried to throw forehand shots.
+Good forehand discs today were:

+- Truth
+- Roc3s
+- TL3s
+- Valkyries
+- Teebirds

+The Teebird3 flight path was more steeper than the other Teebirds and turned right more quickly.
+The TL3s flew a bit more straighter, but still bit a right turn.